sr4001/simplemindedrobot/content/blog/claude-dev-vscode-plugin-boost-coding-workflow/index.md

   description: Discover how the Claude Dev plugin for VS Code revolutionizes the coding
     experience, boosting productivity and offering AI-powered insights for developers.
   noindex: false
-  title: 'Supercharging Your Coding Workflow: The Claude Dev Plugin for VS Code'
+  title: "Supercharging Your Coding Workflow: The Claude Dev Plugin for VS Code"
 series:
   - Agentic AI
 summary: Discover how the Claude Dev plugin for VS Code revolutionizes the coding experience, boosting productivity and offering AI-powered insights for developers.
 tags:
   - claude dev
   - vscode
   - AI
   - productivity
   - coding tools
   - agentic
-title: 'Supercharging Your Coding Workflow: The Claude Dev Plugin for VS Code'
+title: "Supercharging Your Coding Workflow: The Claude Dev Plugin for VS Code"
 weight: 50
 ---